vinicoli/mota-core/README.md

   - The block of memory that reads the instructions from a file and saves it into a block of memory.
 - control.vhd
   - Sets all the flags coming out of the controller appropriately given the 6-bit opcode
-- register_file.vhd
-  - The block of sixteen 16-bit registers.
 - alu.vhd
   - The ALU that performs specific operations given the input of the ALU control.
 - buffer.vhd